 You can easily scoop the marrow with a small teaspoon.
 Spread on a piece of toasted bread.
 If you want to get real fancy, consider one of the marrow bone scoops that are available out there.
 Enjoy!

-Translated from Japanese: We purchased it to make bone broth.
+Translated from Japanese: Purchased them to make bone broth.

 Haven't made it yet, but looking forward to it!

 Translated from Japanese: I was looking for a safe and reliable bone broth...and I found it.
 I usually make fish broth and this is my first time trying bone marrow, but it’s so rich and easy to drink and tastes so good that it soaks into my body.
 This is real bone broth!
 I thought, "I can keep drinking this!”
 The correspondence and shipping was also very good.